AbdullahRehmat/Masjid-Bin-Baz-Site/README.md

 ### Audio

 Audio files are hosted on SoundCloud.
-Playlist are automatically embedded via Python & Jinja2.
+Playlists are automatically embedded via a Python & Jinja2 script.
+Server must be restarted for new playlists to be loaded.

-#### Location
+#### Storage Location

 ```bash
 ./static/audios/audio.json